-Building customer and community resilience is a key intention set out throughout our strategy.
-We recognise that for some people involved in neighbour disputes and experiencing neighbourhood management concerns, this can have an impact on their health, wellbeing, and resilience.
+Building customer and community resilience is a key intention set out throughout our Group strategy.
+We recognise that for some people involved in neighbour disputes and experiencing neighbourhood management concerns, this can have an impact on their health, wellbeing, and resilience levels.

-If we become aware of any specific support needs identified throughout the process of dealing with neighbourhood management concerns, we will seek to assist, either directly through our internal wraparound support services, or through making referrals to specialist external agencies.
+If we become aware of any specific support needs identified throughout the process of dealing with neighbourhood management concerns, we will seek to assist, either directly through the provision of access to our internal wraparound support services, or through making referrals to specialist external agencies.

-We will use our knowledge of our neighbourhoods and available services contained within, alongside our strong network of partnerships, to advocate for our customers where necessary.
+We will use our knowledge of our neighbourhoods and available services contained within, alongside our strong network of partnerships, to advocate for our customers where necessary, to get them the required level of support.